 Male models in close-up populated most covers beginning in the late '70s and continuing into the '80s.
 Led by editor-in-chief Jack Haber, this was considered the magazine's overt gay phase and some say it peaked with the famous "New York Dazzle" cover.
 (That was the first issue of the magazine I purchased.)

-During this era publisher Steve Florio and editor Art Cooper took heat from its gay readership for turning its back on its core readers by giving the magazine somewhat of a scotch-and-cigars sensibility.
-(When I worked in the media department of ad agency Young & Rubicam back then I had a gay boss who loved to make GQ's director of ad sales squirm by asking him pointed questions about its gay readers.)
+During this era, publisher Steve Florio, and editor Art Cooper took heat from its gay readership for turning its back on its core readers by giving the magazine somewhat of a scotch-and-cigars sensibility.
+(When I worked in the media department of ad agency Young & Rubicam, I had a gay boss who loved to make GQ's director of ad sales squirm by asking him pointed questions about its gay readers.)

-Over the past 25 years entertainers and sports stars, both male and female, have monopolized covers.
+Over the past 25 years, entertainers and sports stars, both male and female, have monopolized covers.
 (Tom Cruise has been on the cover seven times.)
 Actresses first appeared "unchaperoned" in the early 1990s (Julia Roberts being the first).
-By the end of the decade they were appearing regularly (3-4 issues each year), wearing less clothes and showing more cleavage - most likely in response to "laddie" magazines such as Maxim - drumming home the point that "we're not just for gay guys anymore".
-GQ (whose present editor-in-chief, Jim Nelson, is openly gay) was influential in transforming heterosexual men into metrosexuals.
+By the end of the decade, they were appearing regularly (three to four issues each year), wearing less clothes and showing more cleavage - most likely in response to "laddie" magazines such as Maxim - drumming home the point that "we're not just for gay guys anymore".
+GQ (whose editor-in-chief from 2003-2018, Jim Nelson, was openly gay) was influential in transforming heterosexual men into metrosexuals.

-Here are some favorite covers from the old days (1980s):
+Here are some of my favorite covers from the old days (1980s):